odyskypa/property-graph-design/README.md

-# Property Graph Design for data about Research Publications
+# Property Graph Design for Research Publications
 Project of Semantic Data Management (SDM) Course for the `Master in Data Science` Program of Universitat Politècnica de Catalunya (UPC)

 ***